Congressional Issues

 More on Congressional Issues

 Charlotte, N.C.—Today, Congresswoman Alma Adams (NC-12) led a letter, signed by members of the Bipartisan HBCU Caucus, to President Trump inquiring about the progress of the White House HBCU Initiative (Initiative).
 In February, President Trump signed an Executive Order that would move the Initiative from the Department of Education to the Office of the President.
+To date, this move has not taken place.

 Washington, D.C.—Congresswoman Alma Adams (NC-12) released the following statement after the U.S. House passed the so-called Make America Secure Act.